 Because the paint is non-Newtonian, its viscosity yields under the force of the brush, but returns when the brush is taken away.
 As a result, paint spreads with relative ease, but doesn’t leave brush marks and doesn’t run.

-The absolute viscosity determines the film thickness provided by the oil.
+The dynamic viscosity determines the film thickness provided by the oil.
 Kinematic viscosity is merely a convenient attempt to estimate the degree of film thickness the oil can provide, but has less significance if the oil is non-Newtonian.

-Numerous commonly encountered lubricant formulations and conditions will produce a non-Newtonian fluid, including:
+Many lubricant formulations and conditions will produce a non-Newtonian fluid, including:

 • Viscosity Index (VI) Improver Additives - Multigrade mineral-based engine oils (except naturally high VI base oils) are formulated with a springy additive that is compact at low temperatures and expands at high temperatures in response to increasing fluid solvency.
 Because this additive molecule is different from the host oil’s molecules, it behaves in a non-Newtonian fashion.